 L: I don't think there are many jobs that can bring you to work with such great purpose, and give you the chance to positively impact in the world.
 We are solving a real-world problem and making healthcare more affordable and accessible for people.
 This is my first job out of school, and I couldn’t imagine going to work anywhere else.

 Speak with a doctor online.
 Why leave home to find a doctor if you don't have to?
-Avoid sick people in busy waiting rooms and skip the traffic jam.
 Can you have a doctor appointment online?
 Yes, consult a doctor online, right now!
-When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if you need one for work or school reasons.
+When appropriate, the doctor is able to provide you with a signed Medical Certificate (MC) if they believe you need one for work or school reasons.

 We're also focusing on increasing access to mental health care.
 If you're thinking "I need a therapist near me" but don't know where to start, try the RingMD therapist directory.
 We will help you find the right therapist for YOU!